chrisryan91/PP4/README.md

 ### Features Left to Implement

-1. The ability to edit and delete comments has not yet been implemented.
+1. The ability to edit comments has not yet been implemented.
 I would also like comments to be upvoted and downvote.
 They could be sorted by upvotes/downvotes like reddit.

 2. I was in two minds about the feasibility of creating some kind of user dashboard so users could potentially update all their content from the one place.
 I was not confident that I would get it done on time but it was certainly the next feature I would want to add.
 At present CRUD operations are present but for a user it would be more manageable to have them in one place.

 3. Email confirmation in login and sign-up processes.
+Currently the app only has authentication with username and password.
+It is good if users would like to maintain their anonymity but negative if the app seeks to foster a community of people talking and chatting.
+So I need to implement this feature.

 4. Social Media sign-in.
+Similarly for the same reason above, social media sign-in would help foster community and also people could share the app with their friends.

-5. Search feature on the review blog to search for reviews rather than recipes
+5. Search feature on the review blog to search for reviews rather than recipes.
+With so few entries, as the blog gains traction a search feature would need to be implemented to search through the database for reviews.

+6. On the review submit page, there is no option currently to enter New Utensils or Cuisine Types into the database.
+Due to the issue documented in the bugs section regarding Select2 targeting those types of elements, typing a csv string is not user friendly.
+I held off on adapting the code and logic used to enter new values from the form into the database for ingredients or cuisine types until I found either a solution to get Select2 working, or another more user-friendly solution.

+There are many features more I would like to implement.
+Due to the fact this was my first project and there was a deadline, features not implemented was as much a matter of me not being able to find a solution rather than there not being a solution.
+The more time I got lost researching one issue, the less time I found myself to spend on another issue.

 ## Technologies Used